 Tracy paroled out to Last Chance Arkansas in 2016 and has been rescuing dogs ever since.
 She has been certified through Paws 4 Hope as service and public access trainer and is an AKC Canine Good Citizen evaluator.
 She’s had two service dogs certified and is working on her third.
-Tracy now her own training business, Dogs-a-must.
+Tracy also started her own training business called Dogs-a-must.

 Tracy has recently returned to prison, but in a completely different light.
 She has joined the team of professional trainers at Paws in Prison and is now giving back to the program that gave her the opportunity to find her calling in life.

 Tracy is available for private training sessions and can be reached by phone at 501-804-3995 or by email at email@example.com.
 You can also visit her website at dogsamust.com to learn more about her training services.

 Sandy Olivera has over 20 years professional dog handling and training experience.
 She is currently the owner of Ozark Dog Training, LLC teaching private and small group classes in Mountain View, Arkansas and surrounding communities.